eugeneolsen/midiplay/conport_export/decision_log.md

 ---
 ## Decision
+*   [2025-10-08 00:28:30] Fixed Issue #10: Refactored Oversized parse() Method in Options Class

+## Rationale
+*   The Options::parse() method was 152 lines long, violating the Single Responsibility Principle.
+It handled all command-line argument parsing logic in one monolithic method, making it hard to test individual option handlers and reducing maintainability.
+This was the last remaining medium-priority code smell.

+## Implementation Details
+*   Extracted four private helper methods from parse(): displayVersion() for version output, displayHelp() for help text display, handlePreludeOption(optarg) for prelude/postlude processing, handleTempoOption(optarg) for tempo validation and setting, and handleVersesOption(optarg, playIntro) for verse count handling.
+Refactored parse() method to delegate to these helpers, reducing it from 152 lines to ~90 lines.
+Each handler now has a single, clear responsibility.
+Build completed successfully with no errors.

+---
+## Decision
 *   [2025-10-08 00:14:56] Fixed Issue #15: Debug Output Without i18n - Wrapped in _() Macros

 ## Rationale